mikeboehm/aurora-js/README.md

 * Controller provides Alarm with lightId
 * Alarm checks time and for a matching Id and generates a custom fade to cause it to match current state of siblings
 * Also provides subsequent fade to provide velocity to match its siblings
-* Basically, if a light appears during a sunrise, it needs to go from whatever colour state it was last in, and then change rapidly to match the current colour of its siblings.
+* Basically, if a light appears during a sunrise, it needs to go from whatever color state it was last in, and then change rapidly to match the current color of its siblings.
 Since the siblings are in a state of flux, that globe needs to be set on that course too.